bc-design/www-bsc/thw/md/present.md

 ##### or: how to fool people into learning more than they intended

-A presentation on Physical Computing at UC Berkeley's *The Hacker Within*
+A dash of Physical Computing at UC Berkeley's *The Hacker Within*

 ------